chipsalliance/chisel/CONTRIBUTING.md

 5. You can peruse the [good-first-issues](https://github.com/chipsalliance/chisel3/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for easy tasks to start with.
 Another easy thing to start with is doing your own pass of the [website](https://www.chisel-lang.org/chisel3/docs/introduction.html) looking for typos, pages missing their titles, etc. The sources for the website are [here](https://github.com/chipsalliance/chisel3/tree/master/docs).

 6. Please make your PRs against the `master` branch.
 The project admins, when reviewing your PR, will decide which stable version (if any) your change should be backported to.
-The backports will be opened automatically on your behalf and you may need to do some cleanup, but focus first on your `master` PR.
+The backports will be opened automatically on your behalf once your `master` PR is merged.

+7. If your backport PR(s) get labeled with `bp-conflict`, it means they cannot be automatically be merged.
+You can help get them merged by openening a PR against the already-existing backport branch (will be named something like `mergify/bp/3.5.x/pr-2512`) with the necessary cleanup changes.
+The admins will merge your cleanup PR and remove the `bp-conflict` label if appropriate.

 ### Frequently Asked Questions

 #### I'm failing the scalafmt check.
 How do I make sure my code is formatted?